markcarey/airtist/README.md

 ### AxelART PRO Features

-- a dedicated NFT contract for each PRO user (deployed from the AxelART Factory contract via Gelato Relay)
+- a dedicated NFT contract for each PRO user (deployed from the AxelART Factory contract via Gelato Relay
+- cross-chain NFT collections (PRO contract is deployed on each chain -- behind then scenes -- if/when someone want to mint on those chains)
 - increased stream, now `30 pAInt` streamed monthly in real-time
 - preview before posting: view multiple images based on your text prompt, then choose the best to post (coming soon)
 - option to keep prompts private from other users (coming soon)